LukeMurphey/splunk-radius-auth/trunk/src/README.txt

 Getting Support
 ================================================

-Go to the following pafe if you need support:
+Go to the following website if you need support:

      http://lukemurphey.net/projects/splunk-radius-auth/